The Double Refuge ✝︎ Saint Francis

 — Oui; mais il faut parier.
 Cela n’est pas volontaire, vous êtes embarqué.
 Lequel prendrez-vous donc?
 Voyons.
 Puisqu’il faut choisir, voyons ce qui vous intéresse le moins.
 Vous avez deux choses à perdre: le vrai et le bien, et deux choses à engager: votre raison et votre volonté, votre connaissance et votre béatitude; et votre nature a deux choses à fuir: l’erreur et la misère.
 Votre raison n’est pas plus blessée, en choisissant l’un que l’autre, puisqu’il faut nécessairement choisir.
 Voilà un point vidé.
 Mais votre béatitude?
 Pesons le gain et la perte, en prenant croix que Dieu est. Estimons ces deux cas: si vous gagnez, vous gagnez tout ; si vous perdez, vous ne perdez rien.
 Gagez donc qu’il est, sans hésiter.

-On the next page, Pascal 3: God & Infinity, I’ll zoom in on what I see as most unworkable in his argument — and also what I find disappointing in a thinker as rational as Pascal: he posits an almost infinite world between nothing and God, yet his wager omits the almost infinite possibilities of this world.
+After looking at the six problems, I’ll focus (on the next page, God & Infinity) on what I see as most problematic in his argument: Pascal posits an almost infinite world between nothing and God, yet his wager omits the almost infinite possibilities of this world.
 He insists on zero OR infinity.
 This problem is vexing in at least two ways: 1. in terms of math, it leaves out every number and hence every thing between zero and infinity, and 2. in terms of theology, it leaves out all the ways of understanding or experiencing God that aren’t included in traditional Christianity.

 🎲